looCiprian/GC2-sheet/README.md

 PS: From *os* documentation:
 *If a symlink was used to start the process, depending on the operating system, the result might be the symlink or the path it pointed to*.
 In this case the symlink is deleted.

+# Demo

+# Disclaimer

+The owner of this project is not responsible for any illegal usage of this program.

 # Support the project